chuanjiesun/dns_log-in-golang/README.md

 # dns_log-in-golang
-  capture DNS QUERY  traffic ,written in golang,  support mirror mode(可镜像口抓取).
+  capture DNS QUERY  traffic ,written in golang,  support mirror port(可镜像口抓取).

   This program use gopacket to capture DNS REQUEST,and use beego ORM MYSQL to log into mysql database.